Non-Hodgkin Lymphoma (NHL) in Children

 - New treatments are being tested to

-improve outcome and to lessen side effects.
+improve outcomes and to lessen side effects.

-- Over 80% of children with cancer are cured.
+- Most children with cancer are cured.

 Possible complications depend on